roaga/BoredomBot/README.md

 # BoredomBot
-A chatbot to help you get out of your boredom.
+A chatbot designed to help you get our of your boredom, not just to pass the time.
 Built in Python with Flask and Chatterbot.
 [Deployed](https://boredombot.herokuapp.com) on Heroku.